Kappa-org/DoctrineMPTT/README.md

 #### Insert item

-`insertItem(TraversableInterface $parent, TraversableInterface $actual, $refresh)`
+`insertItem(TraversableInterface $actual, TraversableInterface $parent = null, $refresh)`

-First argument is new parent and actual item (second argument) will be included under this parent item.
+Second argument is new parent and actual item (first argument) will be included under this parent item.
 Last argument is bool and if is set to `true` entities will be refreshed.
 For example: This code generate next tree